3dcitydb/3dcitydb-docs/source/intro/3dcitydb-scripts.rst

 **MIGRATION**

 Provides a migration path from previous releases to the newest version.
-See chapter 3.4 for more details.
+See :doc:`Upgrade <upgrade>` chapter for more details.
 This folder will also include upgrade scripts for upcoming minor releases.